 As Steve Jobs might have reminded us, sometimes you do important things on faith that, in ways you cannot foresee, they will bring benefits.
 This will almost surely be the case with the Human Genome Project.

-But some things are already clear: When the world’s scientific community needed a vital partner, someone with the credibility, steadfastness, scale, expertise, and technical ability to direct and manage one of the greatest scientific breakthroughs of our times, they turned to the United States government.
+But some things are already clear: When the world’s scientific community needed a vital partner, someone with the credibility, steadfastness, scale, expertise, and technical ability to direct and manage one of the greatest scientific breakthroughs of our time, they turned to the United States government.
 Not to private industry or nonprofits.
 Not to wealthy benefactors.
 Not even to a powerful university.

 And what did government ask in return?
-Only that the results be available openly and no cost to researchers and scientists everywhere, for the benefit of everyone on earth.
+Only that the results be available openly and at no cost to researchers and scientists everywhere, for the benefit of everyone on earth.

 Think about it: What other institution or organization would do so much good, be so effective in its work, and ask so little in return?
 Answer: no other.
 And for the indispensable role it was willing to play on behalf of human progress, you can thank government.